UK REACH Article 54: recommendations to registrants

 Robust study summaries (RSS)

-• endpoints based on measured rather than nominal concentrations where aquatic exposure concentrations were not stable (such as within 80 to 120% of nominal over the study period) unless otherwise justified
+• Endpoints based on measured rather than nominal concentrations where aquatic exposure concentrations were not stable (that is within 80 to 120% of nominal over the study period) unless otherwise justified.

-The ECHA Practical Guide 3: How to report robust study summaries outlines what to include in an RSS and is available on the ECHA website.
+The ECHA practical guide: How to report robust study summaries outlines what to include in an RSS.

 Is this page useful?